xpoft/spring-vaadin/README.md

 }
 ~~~~

+# UI scopes

+## Prototype scope
+It's the same as class without @PreserveOnRefresh.
+Create new instance for each new page.

+@Scope("prototype")
+public class MyUI extends UI
+{
+    ...
+}

+## Session scope
+It will store UI in the session and it'll be reused.

+@Scope("session")
+public class MyUI extends UI
+{
+    ...
+}

+## Singleton scope (default for Spring)
+I don't know why you want to use it, but you can do that.
+Everybody will have the same UI.

+public class MyUI extends UI
+{
+    ...
+}

 # View cache
 You can cache View in UI instance.
 It created only once for every UI instance.